dverdin/writings/2018-Hackathon-report.md

   * to be iso-functional with a refactored, testable code
   * expose a full  REST API.

-Here is a proposed methodology:
+Below is a proposed methodology:
+ - work on new technologies implementation
+ - code refactoring

-### Work on new features
+### Work on new technologies implementation

 Write a Dancer2+DBIC proof of concept.
 Racke volunteers to work on it.
 The REST API would run on Dancer2 and directly query the database through DBIC.
 This would create a good base for future Sympa with actually running code.

-### Refactoring
+### Code refactoring

+**Important: this section exposes a general approcah to handle refactoring.
+The details of the CPAN modules implied and the coding style are innext section.**

-The best way to have a backward compatible Sympa 7 is to start from existing code and refactor it.
+The best way to have a backward-compatible Sympa 7 is to start from existing code and refactor it.

 This would be done by following these steps: